 - It's so simple to make with easy to find ingredients.
 Easy Vegetarian Recipes are sort of a specialty around here!

 - A homemade honey mustard vinaigrette is also incredibly easy to make and gives these veggies the most amazing flavor.

 - Aside from kale and apples, we're upping the crunch factor by adding colorful cabbage and carrots too.
 Eating your kale and cabbage raw in a salad gives you tons of nutrients and plenty of fiber.

 - Kale and apple slaw is a healthy side dish that pairs well with almost anything but is especially good with hearty proteins like Beyond Meat Meatloaf.
 For meat eaters, try offering kale salad with Air Fryer Pork Chops.

 - The flavors in this salad feel like Fall to me, but you can make it any time of year!
-Try this slaw for a summer BBQ or serve it as a side for Thanksgiving or Christmas dinner.
+Try this slaw for a summer BBQ along with my easy zucchini and squash bake, or serve it as a side for Thanksgiving or Christmas dinner.

 INGREDIENTS FOR KALE APPLE SLAW

 Kale - Wash and dry the kale before shredding it into thin pieces.
 You can use baby kale, or, if you're using full size kale, just cut the stems out first.